cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-resource-group.md

 ## Compatibility

-The `ALTER RESOURCE GROUP` statement is a Greenplum Database extension.
+The `ALTER RESOURCE GROUP` statement is a Cloudberry Database extension.
 This command does not exist in standard PostgreSQL.

 ## See Also